saqibsgit/technical-task-devops-saqib/tasks/helm-wordpress/README.md

 ## Task #5 – Helm Chart for WordPress

+This is part of a generic DevOps portfolio demo.
 Templates Kubernetes resources to deploy WordPress (without actually deploying).

 Supports customization of DB connection, site URL, replicas, and persistence via `values.yaml`.